OurMachinery/themachinery-books/tutorials/src/the_truth/custom_asset/part2.md

-# Create a custom asset part 2
+# Create a Custom Asset Type: Part 2

-This walkthrough shows you how to add a custom asset to the Engine.
-You should have basic knowledge about how to write a custom plugin.
-If not, you might want to check this [Guide]({{the_machinery_book}}extending_the_machinery/the_plugin_system.html).
-The goal for this walkthrough is to write a text file asset.

 This part will cover the following topics:

-- How to store data in a buffer that is associated with the asset file
+- How to store data in a buffer that is associated with the asset file.
-- How to add a custom UI to be associated with the asset.
+- How to give the asset a custom UI in the Property View.

-When you have finished this part in the [next one]({{base_url}}the_truth/custom_asset/part3.html), we will show you how to write your importer.
+The [next part]({{base_url}}the_truth/custom_asset/part3.html) shows how to write an importer for the asset.

 >  You can find the whole source code in its git repo: [example-text-file-asset](https://github.com/simon-ourmachinery/example-text-file-asset)